 Most tears are minor and heal quickly without any complications.
 Deeper tears and those in certain places can cause long-term health complication.
 To avoid these complications it is important for you and your healthcare provider to take steps to prevent tearing during birth.

 Pain is the number-one complication of tearing.
-This usually subside but may be ongoing depending on the damage caused by the tear.
-In the short term, tears cause higher rates of infection, constipation and immobility.
-Long term implications include fistulas and urinary/fecal incontinence.
+This usually subsides but may be ongoing depending on the damage caused by the tear.
+In the short term, tears cause higher rates of infection, constipation, and immobility.
+Long-term implications include fistulas and urinary/fecal incontinence.

 Your choice to have more children can be affected if you have a bad tear.
-The trauma may cause you to fear becoming pregnancy again.
+The trauma may cause you to fear to become pregnant again.
 If you do opt to have more children, you will need to consider the modes of delivery.
-Most women opt for a planned caesarean after a 3rd or 4th degree tear.
+Most women opt for a planned cesarean after a 3rd or 4th-degree tear.

 A combination of pain, fear, and lack of sensation can affect your sex life after a tear.
 The stress often results in a low desire to have sex.
 It important to discuss any concern with a professional.
 Lack of sex can start to cause relationship issues with your partner.

 The costs of all of the long-term issues, caused by a tear, are huge.
 Health care bills for operations, mental health counseling, sex counseling, marriage therapy runs into the thousands.
 Ensure you have good health insurance, which covers these costs before you give birth.